yungyuc/sciwork20/content/pages/sprint/uni10.rst

 Objective
 ---------

+* Enhance the new architecture with unit tests and regression tests:

   * Make test cases for inserting numpy array to C++ array.
   * Make test cases for matrix transpose/multiplication in GPU.
+* Enable `llvm-tidy <https://clang.llvm.org/extra/clang-tidy/>`__ on the CI.
 * Resolve other tickets.

 Requirements